-Over the past several years I've added quite a few roles and responsibilities to my job description on this earth....I got married, popped out four babies, decided to homeschool them and then decided to start my own business from home.
+Over the past decade I've taken on quite a few big, new roles and responsibilities....I got married, popped out four babies, decided to homeschool them and then decided to start my own business from home.

-Needless to say, this mama's hands are very, very full.
-(At least according to the dozen or so strangers that tell me so anytime we go out in public!)
+Needless to say, this mama's hands are very, very full (according to the half dozen or so strangers that tell me so anytime we go out in public!)

 I've always loved using planners and notebooks and calendars to map out my schedule, to-do lists, goals, and so on.

 The problem is that at this point in my life, keeping track of everything on paper just isn't realistic anymore.
-There are too many things that are constantly changing, between juggling the lives and schedules of six family members, different tasks and to-do's with homeschooling, and an online business with many moving parts.
+There are too many things that are constantly changing, between juggling the lives and schedules of six family members, the different tasks and to-do's in our home and homeschooling, and an online business with many moving parts.

 When I sit down and think about all of the "categories" of my life, I can pretty much sum them up as follows: faith, self care, marriage, parenting, home management, homeschooling, business and community.

-For most people, the categories of life I mentioned above would look fairly similar.
-We all have full lives, with lots of dreams, goals, plans and to-do's!
+Most likely your life categories look fairly similar - we all have full lives, with lots of dreams, goals, plans and to-do's!

-But this reality begs an inevitable question: how do we keep up with it all?!
+But this reality begs an inevitable question: how in the world are we supposed to keep up with it all?!
 If I had a dollar for every time someone asked me, "How do you do it all??"
 I'd be a very wealthy woman sitting here typing to you today!

 Here's the truth: I don't do it all....at least not all at the same time, with equal focus, and well.
 That form of balance is a myth, it just doesn't exist!
 And I'm learning to be okay with that.